a7medkamel/sublime-taskmill/README.md

-# TaskMill Sublime Text Plugin
+# Breadboard Sublime Text Plugin

-This is the companion plugin to TaskMill.io
+This is the companion plugin to Breadboard.io

 ## Usage
-Type ⌘+shift+t (ctrl+shift+t) to trigger the TaskMill script selection menu.
+Type ⌘+⌥+r (ctrl+alt+r) to trigger the Breadboard script selection menu.

 You will be shown a list of all the scripts you have access to, select the one to run.